For a list of compatible index kits, see Compatible Products.

 Yes, this kit is compatible with IDT for Illumina Nextera DNA UD Indexes.
 However, the indexes are not compatible with bead-based normalization.
 Use the standard or manual normalization workflow with IDT for Illumina Nextera DNA UD Indexes.
 For more information, see Best Practices for Standard and Bead-Based Normalization in Nextera XT DNA Library Preparation Kits.

-The estimated time for 8 samples is approximately 90 minutes for the prep and 70 minutes for the bead based normalization (BBN).
-The estimated time for 96 samples is approximately 3 hours for the prep and 90 minutes for the BBN.
+The estimated time to prepare eight samples is ~90 minutes for the prep and 70 minutes for bead-based normalization (BBN).
+The estimated time for 96 samples is ~3 hours for the prep and 90 minutes for BBN.

-Illumina recommends using the Nextera XT Library Prep Kit for microbial genomes < 5 Mb.
-For larger genomes, use the Nextera DNA, TruSeq DNA PCR-Free, or TruSeq Nano DNA library prep kits.
+Use the Nextera XT DNA kit for microbial genomes < 5 Mb.
+For larger genomes, use the Nextera DNA, TruSeq DNA PCR-Free, or TruSeq Nano DNA kits.

 Smaller amplicon inputs into Nextera XT preps typically yield smaller insert size ranges.
 To maximize recovery of smaller fragments out of the AMPureXP cleanup we recommend > 300 bp to ensure even coverage across the length of the DNA fragment.
 An expected drop off in sequencing coverage about 50 bp from each distal end of a fragment may be seen.
 This is because the tagmentation reaction cannot add an adapter right at the distal end of a fragment.
 For PCR amplicon sequencing this can be easily averted by simply designing your amplicons to be ~100 bases larger than the desired insert to be sequenced.

-For amplicons greater than 500bp, Illumina recommends using a 0.6x AMPure XP cleanup (30 μl volume of beads).
-For amplicons less than 500bp, Illumina recommends using a 1.8x AMPure XP cleanup (90 μl volume of beads) to maximize yield.
+For amplicons greater than 500 bp, Illumina recommends using a 0.6x AMPure XP cleanup (30 μl bead volume).
+For amplicons less than 500 bp, Illumina recommends using a 1.8x AMPure XP cleanup (90 μl bead volume) to maximize yield.

 To obtain higher quality sequencing data, Illumina recommends sequencing samples with high diversity and avoiding monotemplate stretches during sequencing.
 Low diversity can occur with pools of one or a few amplicons.
 Additionally, it is important to maintain color balance for each base of the read or index read being sequenced, otherwise sequencing could fail due to registration failure.
-Please refer to the MiSeq System User Guide (part # 15027617) for recommendations on low diversity libraries or the Nextera XT User Guide (part # 15031942) for information on low plexity pooling guidelines.
+See the MiSeq System User Guide for Local Run Manager (document # 15027617) or the MiSeq System User Guide for MiSeq Reporter (document # 1000000061014) for recommendations on low diversity libraries.
+For information on low plexity pooling guidelines, see the Illumina Adapters Pooling Guide (document # 1000000041074).

-Illumina library prep protocols include many features designed to increase ease-of-use and reduce total hands-on time.
-Library normalization is the process of obtaining equal amounts of library from different samples before loading the libraries onto the flow cell.
+Library normalization is the process of obtaining equal amounts of library before loading the libraries onto the flow cell.
+The Nextera XT DNA kit includes reagents for bead-based normalization.

 When creating a sample sheet in Illumina Experiment Manager (IEM), the software alerts you when improper combinations are used.
 Thus, creating your sample sheet before beginning library prep and pooling is highly recommended.